Israel and Iran ramp up attacks as Trump insists Tehran wants a deal

 Airlines in what used to be one of the globe's busiest regions for air travel continue to suffer.
 Oman Air announced flight cancellations to numerous regional countries as well as parts of Europe until April 15.

+Sultan al-Jaber, who heads the huge state-run Abu Dhabi National Oil Co., accused Iran of "economic terrorism" for its stranglehold over the Strait of Hormuz.

+In comments at Washington's Middle East Institute he said: "When Iran holds Hormuz hostage, every nation pays the ransom, at the gas pump, at the grocery store and at the pharmacy.
+No country can be allowed to destabilize the global economy in this way."

-Daniel Estrin in Tel Aviv, Lauren Frayer in Beirut, Emily Feng in Van, Turkey, Diaa Hadid in Mumbai, Jackie Northam, and Kate Bartlett contributed to this report.
+Daniel Estrin in Tel Aviv, Israel, Lauren Frayer in Beirut, Emily Feng in Van, Turkey, Diaa Hadid in Mumbai, India, Jackie Northam in Maine and Kate Bartlett in Johannesburg contributed to this report.

 Copyright 2026 NPR